RADIOACTIVITY.EU.COM

 Three categories of elements are created when fuel is irradiated:

-2) Actinides, which have heavier nuclei than uranium, form when uranium captures one or more neutrons without splitting.
+2) Actinides (heavier nuclei than uranium) form when uranium captures one or more neutrons without splitting.
 The fuel contains almost 10kg of plutonium, representing around 1% of the total mass.
-Fissile isotope 239 is the most abundant (5.7 kg).
+Fissile 239 isotope is the most abundant (5.7 kg).
 Actinides other than plutonium (neptunium, americium and curium) are less abundant, totalling around 800 g per tonne of fuel.
 These isotopes are known as minor actinides.
 The main minor actinide is neptunium-237.

 3) Activation products resulting from irradiation of the materials located in hot parts of the reactor, and in particular, metal structural components, support grids and the cladding around fuel pellets.
 The main activation products are cobalts-58 et 60, manganese_54, antimony-124, tritium and carbon-14.
 Activation products are radioactive, but almost all have short half-lives.
 In addition, the quantity may be limited by carefully selecting the elements present in such structures.
 For example, zirconium alloy steel grades have been developed, in which the cobalt content is minimised, thereby reducing formation of highly radioactive cobalt-60.